jorgemudry/laravel-remote-token-auth/README.md

 ## Advanced Usage

+### Custom Adapter Implementation
 To create a custom implementation of the class that calls the external API to validate the token, simply implement the AdapterInterface interface on your class.
 Then, bind the interface to your implementation in the register method of the AuthServiceProvider.

 This will allow you to use your own implementation of the class for token validation.

 ```php
 <?php